tuinannan/tuinannan.github.io/content/_index.md

 ---
 ### Recent News

+07/2023: Our work on uncore covert channels is accepted to MICRO'23.

 04/2023: Our work on defending adversarial attacks is accepted to ICML'23.

 02/2023: [Our paper](https://ieeexplore.ieee.org/abstract/document/9911180) has been selected as the Featured Paper in the February 2023 issue of IEEE TC.